This article covers:

-- There is a greater team-collaboration and work-ownership arising out of the agile principles of self-accountability in work deliveries.
+- There is a greater team collaboration and work-ownership arising out of the agile principles of self-accountability in work deliveries.

-While agile is the lynch-pin methodology, it has grown out into several specialized frameworks, each focusing on improving a stage of the development cycle.
+While agile is the lynch-pin methodology, it has grown into several specialized frameworks, each focusing on improving a stage of the development cycle.

 Agile Development Life-Cycle

-- Development and QA
+Development and QA

 Once the teams are aligned, development work begins as per the sprint plan.
 Once handed over from the developers, the updates go to QA teams for quality tests.

 Once QA clears the product/product update, it passes to external user-testing.
 These users may still be internally employed and compose a panel of 2 or more people.

 The product/update iteration goes into production on a planned day.
-This day is chosen typically on a down-time, that is, when there are least users on the platform.
+This day is chosen typically on a down-time when there are least users on the platform.

-Even after this period, teams must be set up to monitor error reports and lining them up for the next sprint.
-Some critical errors may be pushed out in a mid-cycle build, while others are prioritized in upcoming sprints.
+Even after this period, teams must be set up to monitor error reports and line them up for the next sprint.
+Some critical errors may be pushed out in a mid-cycle build, while you can prioritize others in upcoming sprints.

 Best Practice Principles for Agile Development

-- Limit work-in-progress to streamline continuous development
+Limit work-in-progress to streamline continuous development

-Limiting work-in-progress in any agile development process is a series of steps to reduce the current work-load on developers till it reaches a point where development can occur efficiently (from an ROI and business goals perspective), while not clogging the production pipeline.
+Limiting work-in-progress in any agile development process is a series of steps to reduce the current workload on developers till it reaches a point where development can occur efficiently (from an ROI and business goals perspective) while not clogging the production pipeline.

-- Designate a meeting/scrum master
+Designate a meeting/scrum master